eagereyes/eagereyes.org/blog/2009/a-better-vis-web-community.md

 >	<p>I have a few postings on here that actually talk about this, and maybe I'll put together something to make my position clearer.
 The point of this posting was to make people think and get a discussion going, not so much precision and definition.
 Looks like the first part worked. ;)</p>

 Robert Kosara says…
 >	<p>I would argue that if you're <em>only</em> looking at pictures, you're not doing visualization.
 As I tried to clarify above, what I miss in a lot of work is the readability.
 It's not hard to make something visual that is based on data, but it's much more difficult to make it possible for people to understand the data from the image.
-And I don't see why we would be over that &ndash;&nbsp;that's the whole point!</p>
+And I don't see why we would be over that &ndash; that's the whole point!</p>

 </aside>